-The first thing is to determine if your job is in the national interest.
-There aren’t particular types of work that are automatically considered to be in the national interest.
-However, jobs that are related to technology development and scientific research are typically some of the most beneficial to the U.S. economy.
+First, determine if your job is in the national interest.
+However, jobs related to technology development and scientific research are typically the most beneficial to the U.S. economy.

 We have seen several cases of people who want to leave their current job to work in an entirely different field.
-This is a very difficult situation as you will not only need to prove that your new enterprise is in the national interest, but you will also need to prove that you are qualified to advance the enterprise.
+This is a tough situation as you will not only need to prove that your new enterprise is in the national interest, but you will also need to prove that you are qualified to advance the enterprise.

 Here is an example.